Vinyl and your turntable prove that what is old is still great. It's like your grandpa at a wedding who has those timeless funky dance moves.

 To protect your vinyl and get the best results from your stylus, you'll need to measure and adjust your tonearm's tracking force with the help of a Tracking Force Gauge.

-If you've invested in a high-end turntable setup and really want achieve a high-degree of accuracy with your tracking force, we recommend a more sophisticated tracking force gauge such as the Ortofon HiFi DS-3 Digital Stylus Pressure Gauge or the Clear Audio Weight Watcher Stylus Gauge.
+If you've invested in a high-end turntable setup and really want to achieve a high degree of accuracy with your tracking force, we recommend a more sophisticated tracking force gauge such as the Ortofon HiFi DS-3 Digital Stylus Pressure Gauge or the Clear Audio Weight Watcher Stylus Gauge.

 These are both very high-quality measurement tools with super-fine sensitivity and precision.
 A worthwhile investment if you're looking to really dial in your sound and reduce any risk of damage to your stylus & vinyl.